ongjunfeng17/GPTalkBot/README.md

 Found a bug or have a feature request?
 Open an issue on our GitHub repository.

 ## Upcoming Features
-1. Image Generation
-2. Image Editing
+1. Image Editing
-3. Code Generation
+2. Code Generation